 An industrial engineer designs and implements processes that efficiently make products or provide services.
 The goal of an industrial engineer is to eliminate wastefulness in production processes and make sure systems make the best-integrated use of workers, machines, materials, information, and energy.
 Industrial engineers design processes for use in a wide array of industries, including manufacturing and health care.
 They review production schedules, design specifications, workflows, and other information to understand and adjust their company’s processes to make them more efficient.

-Because workers are an essential part of most systems an industrial engineer designs, high-level interpersonal communication skills are vital in this role.
+Since industrial engineer designs require input from various stakeholders, high-level interpersonal communication skills are vital in this role.
 Skills and experience in engineering are also crucial, as are planning and analytical thinking.
 Industrial engineers combine skill sets from several different jobs, including supply-chain management, project management, and quality assurance.

 Are you a job seeker?

 Industrial engineer salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for an Industrial Engineer is: